aleksandar-b/blog/_posts/2022-02-06-what-are-value-objects-(Wonkish).markdown

 #### Abstractions can not be shared or copied, there is only one instance of it
 In a expresion 1+1=2 it is meaningles to ask which number two did I change, as it is also meaningless to answer with: that number two or other one.
 There is only one number two.

+#### Abstractions lack causal power
+Since they can't be put into existence, they can't influence other entities or being influenced by them.
+They can be just compared, related and measured.

 #### Abstractions are common nouns
 Natural languages distinquishes between common nouns and proper nouns.
 It is usefull heuristic which shows that programming languages should also distinquish those concepts.
 Common nouns are generic things like country, while proper nouns are specific entities like Spain.
 Spain came into existence in some point in time and space, changed it's attributes through time, and will eventually go out of the existence.